glasswings/odin-calculator/COOKING-THIS-BRANCH.md

 In RESULT mode, display `) = N` if there are more operations on the stack or `= N` if the stack is empty.

 In INPUT mode, display the number currently being input.

+## Clearing

+Clearing INPUT or RESULT mode goes to EMPTY
+Clearing EMPTY removes the last operation from the stack

+I... *think* that results in something useable - no actually I'd rather take the value back out of a binary operation, but that will require a bit more bookkeeping.

 ## TODO